-- Weed and invasive animal management including the control of vertebrate pests (feral pigs and wild horses) and work to eradicate weeds of national significance; - Monitoring and recording the effect of invasive animals and weeds on marine turtle nesting sites and freshwater wetlands; - Traditional fire management of country and the continued application of fire management plans incorporating both western scientific best-practice techniques and traditional fire knowledge; - Sea patrols and collection of marine debris (including ghost nets); - Facilitating the transfer and preservation of Traditional Knowledge and protection of culturally significant sites; - Biosecurity patrol monitoring for possible introduction of foreign debris and associated pests; and - Community engagement activities such as exchange visits, liaison with schools and other community organisations, and joint patrols with other agencies.
+- Weed and invasive animal management including the control of vertebrate pests (feral pigs and wild horses) and work to eradicate weeds of national significance; - Monitoring and recording the effect of invasive animals and weeds on marine turtle nesting sites and freshwater wetlands; - Traditional fire management on country and the continued application of fire management plans incorporating both western scientific best-practice techniques and traditional fire knowledge; - · Sea patrols and collection of marine debris (including ghost nets); - Facilitating the transfer and preservation of Traditional Knowledge and protection of culturally significant sites; - Biosecurity patrol monitoring for possible introduction of foreign debris and associated pests; and - Community engagement activities such as exchange visits, liaison with schools and other community organisations, and joint patrols with other agencies.

-Queensland Land and Sea Rangers Program - Gangalidda & Garawa Rangers (based in Burketown) and Normanton Rangers
+Queensland Indigenous Land and Sea Ranger Program - Gangalidda & Garawa Rangers (based in Burketown) and Normanton Rangers (Gkuthaarn, Kukatj & Kurtijar)

-The Queensland Indigenous Land and Sea Ranger Program (formerly Wild River Rangers) is funded by the Queensland State Government through the Department of Environment and Heritage Protection (EHP) and aims to build the capacity of Gulf Aboriginal communities to manage community resources, strengthen the local economy based on natural resource management and to preserve and promote the natural values of the Wild River catchments.
-The program enables CLCAC to employ six rangers in Burketown, six rangers in Normanton and a Regional Land and Sea Coordinator/Mentor.
-It also provides mentoring support and training to develop land management capacity within the ranger program.
+The Queensland Indigenous Land and Sea Ranger Program (formerly Wild River Rangers) is funded by the Queensland State Government through the Department of Environment and Heritage Protection (EHP).
+The Program aims to build the capacity of Gulf Aboriginal communities to manage community resources, strengthen the local economy based on natural resource management and to preserve and promote the natural values of the formally declared Wild River catchments.
+The program enabled CLCAC to employ six rangers in Burketown, six rangers in Normanton and a Regional Land and Sea Coordinator/Mentor during the 2016-17 financial year.

-The Project supports a range of on-ground activities including:
+The Program supports a range of on-ground activities including: